How menopause affects your bones

 There are two key terms when it comes to bone health:

-- Osteopenia refers to having bone density that is lower than normal.
-It’s not a condition, but rather an indication that you have a higher risk for breaking a bone.
+• Osteopenia refers to having bone mineral density that is lower than normal, which is an indication that you have a higher risk for breaking a bone.

 Testing your bone density

-Bone density is a way to measure how strong and healthy your bones are.
-While you can start to lose bone mass during perimenopause (or earlier), your risk of a major decrease in bone density is greatest right before and several years after menopause.
+Bone mineral density (BMD) is a way to measure how strong and healthy your bones are.
+While you can start to lose bone mass during perimenopause (or earlier), your risk of a major decrease in BMD is greatest the year before your last menstrual period and several years after menopause.
 From there, the rate of bone loss typically slows.

-A DEXA scan can definitely diagnose osteoporosis, and it is generally recommended (and covered by health insurance plans) every two years for women over age 50.
-If your initial scan shows that your bones are healthy, however, your doctor may recommend a different timeline.
+A DEXA scan can definitely diagnose osteoporosis, and it is generally recommended (and covered by health insurance plans) every two years for women over age 65.
+DEXA scans may be initiated earlier than age 65 based on risk factors such as prior fracture, weight, being on certain medications, and other factors.
+If your initial scan shows that your bones are healthy, however, your healthcare provider may recommend a different timeline.

 Preventive measures are key